 Continuing Coach Education (CCE) units are earned upon completing Continuing Coach Education.
 CCE units are awarded in two categories:

-If you are delivering educational content that is considered core, foundational or initial coach-specific education, you are not eligible for the CCE Accreditation Process and will need to apply for a Level 1 or Level 2 Accreditation.
+If you are delivering educational content that is considered, foundational or initial coach-specific education, you are not eligible for the CCE Accreditation Process and will need to apply for a Level 1 or Level 2 Accreditation.